Hello Dear Aspirants,

 Mixture and Alligation Questions PDF For All Competitive Exams

-Dream Big Institution Team has started a New Innovative Mixture and Alligation Score-Up PDF which consists of 1000 Practice Questions with detailed solution.
+Dream Big Institution Team has started a New Innovative Mixture and Alligation Score-Up PDF which consists of 1000 Practice Questions with detailed solutions.
 Aspirants who are preparing for upcoming Bank, SSC, Insurance, Railway exams should practice Mixture and Alligation.
 So Download the Mixture and Alligation questions PDF for the 2021 exams make use of it.
 Kindly share this with all your friends.

-Important Formulas for Mixture and Alligation
+Mixture and Alligation Formula

 - The basic formula which is used to find the ratio in which the ingredients are mixed is